erfan-seifi/Transformation-Matrix/README.md

 # Transformation-Matrix
 This repository calculates the transformation matrix for 2D to 2D projection.
-In the following we want to explore the projection for a single point and generalize it to multiple points.
+As we know in general the transformaion matrix included translation, rotation, and scaling.
+In the following we want to explore the projection for a single point and generalize it to multiple points in homogeneous format.

 $$ \begin{bmatrix}